kenlasko/k8s/manifests/apps/dead-man-hand/README.md

 ```

 ## Prompt after inactivity
+Configures an alert to be sent after x number of hours/days to remind me to check-in.
+Should only trigger if Home Assistant isn't updating DMH via the automation I've created for this.

 Run this from inside DMH pod:
 ```
 dmh-cli action add --comment "Prompt for inactivity" --kind mail --process-after 24 --min-interval 20 --data "{\"message\": \"Are you still alive?\n\nEither login to Home Assistant or visit:\nhttps://dead-man-hand.ucdialplans.com/api/alive\", \"subject\": \"DMH Inactivity Alert\", \"destination\":[\"tferguson@contoso.com\"]"}